kfoofw/ds_blog/_posts/2019-10-16-ab-testing-optimisation.markdown

 ---
 layout: post
-title:  Explore Versus Exploit
+title:  AB Testing Optimisation with a Toy Dataset
-date:   2019-10-15
+date:   2019-10-16
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
-img: /post_1/exploitation-exploration.png # Add image post (optional)
+img: /post_2/thom_pdf.png # Add image post (optional)
 tags: [Data Science, AB Testing, Explore vs Exploit, MAB]
 author: Kenneth Foo # Add name author (optional)
+titleformat: dark
+tagformat: dark
 ---
 Welcome back to my second blog post on the __Explore versus Exploit__ dilemma.
 To further highlight that concept, we will be using a case study of A/B testing optimisation.